DavidQL/minder/README.md

 `bash install.sh`

 Then, cd into the Minder directory and run `npm install`.

+### Usage

+Add top-level user folders from which files will be served.
+Take a look at the included example_user_folder for examples.

+Make sure each user folder has a permissions.txt file.

-Finally, start the file server with `node index.js`.
+Start the file server with `node index.js`.

+Files can then be queried like so:

+`curl localhost:3000/example_user_folder/password-protected.txt?password=flooberjorbin`

 ### User folder setup

 To create a folder in which Pam can add files, but other users cannot view them:

 `useradd pam`

 `mkdir pam`

 `chmod 770 pam`

 `chgrp pam pam`

 Now the user pam can add a permissions.txt file to her folder, as well as any files she wants to serve.